cozy/cozy-doctypes/docs/io.cozy.bank.md

 - `automaticLabel`: {string} - A day (YYYY-MM-DD format) / balance (number) map
 - `amounts`: {Array<number>} - Amounts that can be matched to the recurrence (come from the transactions)
 - `categoryIds`: {Array<string>} - Category ids of the transactions that have been linked
-- `status`: {Enum<"ongoing","finished">} - A recurrence can be stated as "finished" if transactions should not longer match it.
+- `status`: {Enum&lt;"ongoing","finished">} - A recurrence can be stated as "finished" if transactions should not longer match it.
 For example if a telco contract has finished.
 - `stats`: {Object} - Statistics used during matching
 - `stats.deltas.median` : Median time distance in days between operations.
 For example, for a monthly recurrence, this should be 30.